picoauth/picoauth/README.md

 Then visit `/PicoAuth` page (`?PicoAuth` if not using url-rewriting) in your Pico installation to view the installer, which will perform a basic security check of your Pico installation and will guide you through the rest of the installation (like selection of the modules you want to use).

-*It is also possible to install the plugin without composer.
+*It is also possible to install the plugin without composer - by downloading the plugin archive from the [Release page](https://github.com/picoauth/picoauth/releases) and extracting it to your `plugins` directory.
 This is not recommended due to complicated updating, so use it only if composer cannot be used.
-This method of installation is described in the [Documentation](#documentation).*
+This method of installation is more described in the [Documentation](#documentation).*

 Configuration
 -------------